 - Often forgetful in daily activities.

 Although many children display some of the behaviors for ADHD, they do not necessarily have the disorder.
-An ADHD diagnosis requires that these behaviors have been persistent for at least 6 months, that some symptoms began before age 12, that symptoms are present in two or more settings (such as school and home), and that they significantly impair the child in their social life or at school.
+An ADHD diagnosis requires that these behaviors have been persistent for at least 6 months, that some symptoms began before age 12, that symptoms are present in two or more settings (such as school and home), and that they significantly impair the child in at least two places (social life, school, etc.).

 Diagnosing ADHD in Children

 The first step toward diagnosing ADHD should be a full physical exam by your child’s pediatrician or family practitioner to rule out other medical causes for his or her behaviors.
 The physician, psychologist, or other mental health professional evaluating your child for ADHD will probably then set up an interview with you and two or more sessions with your child before making a final diagnosis.